-- Running machines
+- Running machines and other training equipment

-- Training equipments

 - Showers

-- DVD for exercises

 - Free use by students, faculty, and staff

 4 Admissions

 Eligibility

 The YLP is open to young public administrators and government officials who are expected to play active roles in the future as national leaders in their home countries.
 A minimum of three years of full-time work experience (five is preferable) in the field in the applicant's home country is a prerequisite for admission to the program.